Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: (Near) Minimax Error Rates

-\begin{theorem} {\rm\scshape(Sparse Covariance Matrix estimation){\bf \sffamily.}} We assume all columns of $\bm{\Sigma}^* = [\sigma^\star_{ij}]$ are $s$-sparse.
-Under conditions and estimator $\bm{\widehat{\Sigma}}$ in Theorem \ref{thm1}, we set $\mu=C_1 (\sqrt{M}+\Delta^2)\sqrt{\frac{\delta \log d}{n}}$ for some sufficiently large $C_1$, and consider the thresholding estimator $\bm{\widehat{\Sigma}}_s := \mathcal{T}_{\mu}(\bm{\widehat{\Sigma}})$.
-Then it enjoys the operator norm error bound with $\mathscr{L}:=\sqrt{M}+\Delta^2$. \end{theorem} To analyse the thresholding estimator, our proof resembles those developed in prior works (e.g., \cite{cai2012optimal}), but note that additional efforts are needed to bound the bias term induced by the data truncation.
-We also point out that the results for full-data regime can be exactly recovered by setting $\Delta=0$.
-As a result, Theorems \ref{thm1}-\ref{thm2} represent the strict extension of \cite[Section 4]{fan2021shrinkage}, while Theorem \ref{thm3} complements \cite{fan2021shrinkage} by applying the truncation technique to estimating sparse $\bm{\Sigma^\star}$.
+To analyse the thresholding estimator, our proof resembles the ones developed in prior works (e.g., \cite{cai2012optimal}) but requires more efforts like bounding the additional bias terms arising from the data truncation and quantization.
+We also point out that the results for the full-data unquantized regime immediately follow by setting $\Delta=0$, thus Theorems \ref{thm1}-\ref{thm2} represent the strict extension of \cite[Sect.
+4]{fan2021shrinkage}, and Theorem \ref{thm3} complements \cite{fan2021shrinkage} with a high-dimensional sparse setting.

-\begin{rem} {\rm\scshape(Sub-Gaussian case){\bf \sffamily.}} While we concentrate on quantization of heavy-tailed data in this work, our results can be readily adjusted to sub-Gaussian $\bm{x}_k$, for which the truncation step is inessential and can be removed (i.e., $\zeta=\infty$).
+\begin{rem} {\rm(Sub-Gaussian Case)\textbf{.}} While we concentrate on quantization of heavy-tailed data in this work, our results can be readily adjusted to sub-Gaussian $\bm{x}_k$, for which the truncation step is inessential and can be removed (i.e., $\zeta=\infty$).
 These results are also new to the literature but will not be presented here. \end{rem}

-\subsection{Quantized compressed sensing}
+\subsection{Quantized Compressed Sensing}